 Feeling the materials, taking time for this.
 I I call it respecting the clay, because when I work too fast the clay wraps itself up, disagrees and spits out its anger in a thousand pieces in the oven.

-My paintings are hand-shaped representations of the color splendor of nature in all seasons.
+My paintings are hand-formed renderings of the beautiful colors of nature in all seasons.
 Early in the morning, the freezing cold that hangs in the air when the sun rises.
 She gives a prism of colours in the sky, or the sun, which tries to break through the nebula.
 The many shades of green in spring and the splendour of blossoms, summer by the sea, autumn with all shades of reddish brown.
 In winter, a rose left under the snow.
 My paintings are memories, which like pictures contain thousands of pixels, built up by squares of about 1 cm X 1 cm.
 I call it pixelism.
 Labor-intensive but at the same time soothing, and unique.

 When I start working I remember a certain color experience and choose my oil paint color palette.
 Then I start working on solid linen of Antwerp or Brussels, in cadence, without being disturbed from my surroundings.
 I’m completely carried away by the colors.
 Mixing colors, creating light in color, dark versus light, intense or soft, I smell the air, I smell the morning, I smell the blossom, I smell the sea in the painting.
 I feel without touching.
 I’m looking for memories, colors you will never forgets!

 Characters and memories